Stee-T/NARMAX/Examples/1_Linear_in_the_Parameters/README.md

 Once the imports are done, some arborescence and regressor-constructor hyperparameters must be chosen.
 This example uses the following parameters:

 **Dataset-size p:** TL;DR: More data = Better results, longer fitting times
 Dictates the regressor (vector) length and influences linearily the fitting time.
-Good values depend on the system complexity, as for small linear systems, $p = 500$ often suffises, however for more complicated systems, larger values like $p = 2.5k$ or higher could become necessary.
-If your GPU is fresh, go for $p = 100k$, whatever really.
+Good values depend on the system complexity, as for small linear systems, $p = 500$ or less often suffises, however, for more complicated systems, larger values like $p = 2.5k$ or higher could become necessary.
+If your GPU is fräshhh, go for $p = 100k$, whatever really.

 **Signal amplitude:** TL;DR: More Input-signal $x$ amplitude/variance = better regressor recognition.
 The rFOrLSR describes system behavior with the regressors passed via $D_C$, so the more "input space" is covered by the excitation signal $\underline{x}$, the better the rFOrLSR sees if a function is matching.